bluewaysw/pcgeos/README.md

     - n (for the VM files)
     - and then you'll have to enter the path to a "gbuild"-folder in your LOCAL_ROOT-folder.
   - BTW: It's expected that the current version of the perl-script creates several "Could not find file _name_ in any of the source trees."-messages.
+  - Advanced use: You can use the EC target and the NC target simultaneously.
+    - Build the EC target (answers nt/y/n/y/n/path).
+The path should end with `gbuild.ec`.
+    - Build the NC target (answers nt/y/n/y/n/path).
+The path should end with `gbuild` or `gbuild.nc`.
+    - The `target` command (see below) starts the EC target by default.
+To start the NC target, enter `target -n`.

 Launch the target environment in dosbox:
 - make sure dosbox is added to your path variable, or [pcgeos-basebox](https://github.com/bluewaysw/pcgeos-basebox/tags) is installed and configured using BASEBOX environmental variable